Legal Notice

 • Member of Finance for Biodiversity Foundation

-By adhering to certain internationally recognized standards, such as the conventions of the United Nations Global Compact Principles, setting a maximum involvement within certain sectors, e.g. thermal coal and/or unconventional oil/gas and by excluding activities in connection to e.g. controversial weapons such as weapons systems, nuclear weapons, anti-personnel landmines, incendiary weapons and cluster munitions, Deutsche Oppenheim where acting as a Financial Market Participant, indirectly aligns to certain principal adverse impacts.
+By adhering to certain internationally recognized standards, such as the conventions of the United Nations Global Compact Principles, setting a maximum involvement within certain sectors, e.g. thermal coal and/or unconventional oil/gas and by excluding activities in connection to e.g. controversial weapons such as landmines, cluster munitions, biological and chemical weapons,, Deutsche Oppenheim where acting as a Financial Market Participant, indirectly aligns to certain principal adverse impacts.

 Within portfolio management services, Deutsche Oppenheim collaborates with third-party data providers for data related to sustainability factors of investee companies for direct as well as indirect investments.